lingtalfi/Bat/ClassTool.md

 ```

 Executes a php method and return the result.
+For convenience, developers can refer to this method call as a "smart php method call".

 The given $phpMethod must have one of the following format (or else an exception will be thrown):